Overview

 New flows were created to address these new policy changes

-We launched Amplifii with an 8-week open beta, giving me the opportunity to validate design choices and uncover areas for improvement.
+Amplifii launched to an 8-week open beta, allowing me to validate design choices and uncover areas for improvement.

 +$25K